Wednesday, 29 September 2010

 IT'S ABOUT TIME # 1

 Lippy was known as ‘The Wire King’.
-He had a jewellery shop in town and a kiosk on the prom opposite Queen Street where he would cleverly bend wire into names or pictures, and create bespoke jewellery at great speed before your very eyes.
+In addition to his jewellery shop in town he had a kiosk on the prom opposite Queen Street where he would cleverly bend wire into names or pictures, and create bespoke jewellery at great speed before your very eyes.

 IT'S ABOUT TIME # 2